Installation / Blender

 Then install Blender (with all its dependencies):

-Verge3D add-on also requires the numpy library.
-Install it in the similar manner:
+Verge3D add-on also requires the numpy library (used by the exporter) and the zenity tool (to make App Manager settings dialogs work properly).
+Install both in the similar manner:

 Blender installed!
 You can run it using the shortcut like any other ChromeOS application:

-Blender version which comes with ChromeOS can be a bit old (e.g. version 4.4.1 in ChromeOS 120+).
-If you want the latest Blender, download it from the blender.org website and install it to some folder inside the Linux environment.
+Blender version which comes with ChromeOS can be somewhat outdated (e.g. version 3.4.1 in ChromeOS 121+).
+If you want the latest Blender, download it from blender.org and install it to some folder inside the Linux environment.

 Installing Verge3D